SirusDoma/Mozart.Encore/Source/Mozart/README.md

 <sub>* FTP and In-game web server features are not included.</sub>

 ## Quick Start

+>[!WARNING]
+> Mozart now supports handling dual-client: v3.10 e-Games and v2.93 GAMANIA.
+> Re-run `metadata:import` and use fresh database everytime you are switching to a different client.
+>
+> See [Database Migration](#database-migration) for more information.

 Download and extract the Mozart server binary from [here](https://github.com/SirusDoma/Mozart.Encore/releases/latest).